 and obeying a Cauchy condition $\mu\restr{t=0}=\mu_0.$ However, the derivation of such a precise formulation is not a simple task and, in general, it requires more restrictive assumptions on $\frF$ as

-We introduced in \cite{CSS} the more flexible condition of \EVI solutions, borrowed from the theory of gradient flows \cite{ags} and from the B\'enilan notion of integral solutions to dissipative evolutions in Hilbert/Banach spaces \cite{Benilan}: a continuous curve $\mu:[0,+\infty)\to\prob_2(\X)$ with values in $\overline{\dom(\frF)}$ is an \EVI solution if it solves the system of Evolution Variational Inequalities
+We introduced in \cite{CSS} the more flexible condition of \EVI solutions, borrowed from the theory of gradient flows \cite{ags} and from the B\'enilan notion of integral solutions to dissipative evolutions in Hilbert/Banach spaces \cite{Benilan}: a continuous curve $\mu:[0,+\infty)\to\prob_2(\X)$ with values in $\overline{\dom(\frF)}$ is an \EVI solution (we say it solves $\dot\mu_t\in\frF[\mu_t]$) if it solves the system of Evolution Variational Inequalities

 where for every $\Phi=(\ii_\X, \ff)_\sharp\nu\in \frF$ the duality pairing $[\Phi,\mu]_r$ is defined by